Mr-Un1k0d3r/DLLsForHackers/README.md

 # DLLsForHackers
-Dlls that can be used for side loading and other attack vector.
+Dlls that can be used for side loading and other attack vectors.

 # Why?